-The extensive research experiences provided in the Learning Sciences & Technologies program encourage one-on-one mentoring relationships with our expert faculty.
+The extensive research experiences provided in the learning sciences master’s encourage one-on-one mentoring relationships with our expert faculty.
 Our faculty projects are well-funded and highly interdisciplinary; they use a range of mixed methodologies including classroom observations, survey data, advanced quantitative methods, and educational data mining.

 No matter your interests, you’ll make discoveries and implement changes that improve teaching and learning.
 Some recent research projects: